hiddenlayerai/terraform-databricks-hiddenlayer-autoscan/README.md

 # terraform-databricks-hiddenlayer-autoscan

-Terraform module that deploys the [HiddenLayer](https://hiddenlayer.ai) Databricks model autoscan: it uploads the scanner notebooks, stores HiddenLayer credentials, and creates the **scheduled job** that polls Unity Catalog for new model versions and submits them to the HiddenLayer Model Scanner.
+Terraform module that deploys the [HiddenLayer Databricks Model Scanner](https://github.com/hiddenlayerai/hiddenlayer-databricks-model-scanner): it uploads the scanner notebooks, stores HiddenLayer credentials, and creates the **scheduled job** that polls Unity Catalog for new model versions and submits them to the HiddenLayer Model Scanner.